Who sets auto insurance rates in Saskatchewan?

 How can I get cheap auto insurance in Saskatchewan?

-There are a couple different strategies you can use to get cheap car insurance in Saskatchewan:
+There are a couple of different strategies you can use to get cheap car insurance in Saskatchewan:

 Is auto insurance required in Saskatchewan?